Dhirajsharmain/Address-Book-Syatem/README.md

 _Description_ : Ability to get number of contact persons i.e. count by City or State
 - Search Result will show count by city and by state
 - Use Java Streams

+**UC11-SortTheEntries**

+_Description_ : Ability to sort the entries in the address book alphabetically by Person’s name
+- Use Console to sort person details by name
+- Use Collection Library for Sorting
+- Override toString method to finally Print Person Entry in Console
+- Use Java Streams